lukaselmer/ethz-computer-graphics-brdf-2013/README.md

 The project can be found under https://github.com/lukaselmer/ethz-computer-graphics-brdf-2013

+A live demo can be found under https://brdf-eth.renuo.ch

 Two additional colors have been added for steel and hematite.

 Inspiration for Perlin noise: https://github.com/ashima/webgl-noise